 It is sometimes necessary to manually download the submission or its feedback.
 These can both be separately downloaded using the button.
 The assignment can be downloaded as archive.
-An overview of all feedback, including line feedback, linter comments and general grade and feedback can be download as plain text file.
+An overview of all feedback, including inline feedback, general grade and feedback can be download as plain text file.

 Make sure pop-ups from CodeGrade are allowed in your browser if downloading fails.

 CodeGrade offers the functionality to remove submissions, this can be done using the red button.